 The District Court’s Early Neutral Evaluation Process and Goals.

-The provisions of the Vermont District Court Local Rules regarding Early Neutral Evaluation (“ENE”) apply in Bankruptcy Court, subject to modifications necessary to ensure a specialized panel and requirements appropriate to bankruptcy issues.
-Upon consent of all parties, or upon order of this Court, an adversary proceeding or contested matter will be submitted to ENE, and the deadline for completing the ENE process will be set forth in the scheduling order.
+The provisions of the District Court Local Rules regarding Early Neutral Evaluation (“ENE”) apply in Bankruptcy Court, subject to modifications necessary to ensure a specialized panel and requirements appropriate to bankruptcy issues.
+Upon consent of all parties, or upon order of this Court, the parties to an adversary proceeding or contested matter will pursue ENE, and complete ENE by the deadline set in the scheduling order.
 The courtroom deputy coordinates use of ENE in bankruptcy matters.

 Vt.
 LBR 9021-1.
 Memoranda of Decision, Judgments, and Orders.

-Copies of all memoranda of decision, judgments, orders entered after evidentiary hearings, and all orders that set forth a detailed explanation of a ruling, are posted on the Court’s website, http://www.vtb.uscourts.gov.
-These documents are available to the public and may be searched by cite, date, or keyword.
-Parties may cite to the Court’s memoranda of decision and orders found on the Court’s website even if designated as “Not for Publication” and need not provide copies of such decisions and orders to opposing parties or the Court.
+Copies of all memoranda of decision, judgments, orders entered after evidentiary hearings, and all orders that set forth a detailed explanation of a ruling, are posted on the Court’s website.
+These documents are available to the public and may be searched by cite, case number, date, or keyword.
+Parties may cite to the Court’s memoranda of decision and orders found on the Court’s website even if designated as “Not for Publication” and need not provide copies of any posted decisions or orders to opposing parties or the Court.

 Vt.
 LBR 9022-1.
-Decrees, Judgments, and Orders – Notice of.
+Notice of Decrees, Judgments, and Orders.

-All decrees, judgments, and orders of the Court will be filed electronically, and in accordance with these Rules; electronic filing of the decrees, judgments, and orders, constitutes entry on the docket kept by the Clerk pursuant to Federal Rules of Bankruptcy Procedure 5003 and 9021.
-See also Vt.
-LBR 9036-1(c).
+All decrees, judgments, and orders of the Court will be filed electronically, and in accordance with these Rules; electronic filing of the decrees, judgments, and orders, constitutes entry on the docket kept by the Clerk pursuant to Bankruptcy Rules 5003 and 9021.

 Vt.
 LBR 9023-1/VT.
 LBR 9024-1.
 Motions to Reconsider.

-Any motion captioned as a “Motion to Reconsider” will be treated as a motion to alter or amend a judgment or for relief from a judgment or order under Federal Rule of Bankruptcy Procedure 9023(e) or 9024.
-Such a motion must set forth the grounds alleged to satisfy the criteria set forth in Federal Rule of Bankruptcy Procedure 9023 or 9024, including the time period for filing the motion.
+Any motion captioned as a “Motion to Reconsider” will be treated as a motion to alter or amend a judgment or for relief from a judgment or order under Bankruptcy Rule 9023(e) or 9024.
+Such a motion must set forth the grounds alleged to satisfy the criteria set forth in Bankruptcy Rule 9023 or 9024, including the time period for filing the motion.
 Responses to such a motion are not required.
-However, where a party wishes to respond, the response must be filed within 7 days of service of motion.
+However, if a party wishes to respond, they must file their response within seven days of service of motion.
 The Court will set a hearing on the motion if it determines a hearing is necessary.

 Vt.
 LBR 9027-1.
 Removal/Remand.